Vilnius: Urbanism and architecture

-Disasters resulted in building reconstructions in Vilnian Baroque style, which later influenced the Grand Duchy of Lithuania.
-Artists such as Matteo Castelli and Pietro Perti) from the present-day Canton of Ticino were preferred by the Grand Duke and local nobility, and designed the Chapel of Saint Casimir.
-The Lithuanian Laurynas Gucevičius was a noted classical architect in the city.
+Disasters resulted in buildings reconstructions in the Vilnian Baroque style, which later influenced the Grand Duchy of Lithuania.
+Italian artists such as Bernardinus Zanobi da Gianotti, Giovani Cini and Swiss–Italian artists such as Matteo Castelli, Pietro Perti, Costante Tencalla, Jacopo Tencalla from the present-day Canton of Ticino were preferred by the Grand Duke of Lithuania and local nobility, and designed, decorated the Palace of the Grand Dukes of Lithuania, Chapel of Saint Casimir, Sapieha Palace, Slushko Palace, Minor Radvilos Palace, etc. German descent architect Johann Christoph Glaubitz also extensively contributed to Baroque style reconstructions of buildings.
+Lithuanian Laurynas Gucevičius was a noted Neoclassical architect in the city.

 The 352 ha Old Town was designated as a UNESCO World Heritage Site in 1994.
 The Vilnius Historic Centre is noted for maintaining its medieval street pattern with no significant gaps.
 Some places were damaged during Lithuania's occupations and wars, including Cathedral Square (demolished in 1795) and a square east of the Church of All Saints where the Convent of the Barefoot Carmelites stood with Vice-Chancellor Stefan Pac's Baroque Church of St. Joseph the Betrothed (both demolished by the tsar.
 The Great Synagogue and part of the buildings in Vokiečių Street were demolished after World War II.

+The Vilnius Central Business District in Šnipiškės neighborhood is developed since the 2000s as mostly high-rises central business district.

 Vilnius covers 401 km2, of which one-fifth is developed; the remainder is greenspace and water.
 The city is known as one of Europe's "greenest" capital cities.